ChallaDhruvaTeja/weather_prodcast-PYTHON-/README.md

 ![image](https://github.com/ChallaDhruvaTeja/weather_prodcast-PYTHON-/assets/128221870/7aa3b0df-5e5a-48ac-a23b-39b5909a8000)
 # USAGE OF GITHUB COPILOT
 Basically github copilot helped me in correcting my errors and showing me a right way to code which helped in increasing my development and productivity
+GitHub Copilot can provide code suggestions while you're writing the code.
+For example, when you start typing requests.get, it can suggest completing the line with the necessary URL and API key.
+It can also assist in error handling by suggesting common exceptions and providing snippets for error messages.